 END INSTEAD OF EACH ROW;

-A compound DML trigger contains at least one timing point section, as shown in the following table.
-Multiple timing point sections in a compound DML trigger can be sorted in any order, but the timing points cannot be duplicate.
+A compound DML trigger must contain at least one time period, as shown in the following table.
+Multiple time periods within a compound DML trigger can be arranged in any order, but the time points cannot be repeated.

 |---|---|

-A compound DML trigger has no initialization part.
-However, BEFORE STATEMENT can run prior to other timing point sections and therefore can be used for initialization.
-If a compound DML trigger has neither the BEFORE STATEMENT part nor the AFTER STATEMENT part and its triggering statement does not affect any rows, this compound trigger will never fire.
+A compound DML trigger does not have an initialization section.
+The BEFORE STATEMENT section can be executed before other time periods, so it can be used for initialization.
+If a compound DML trigger does not have a BEFORE STATEMENT section or an AFTER STATEMENT section, and the trigger statement does not affect any rows, the trigger will never fire.

-In the following example, the triggering statement fires a compound DML trigger that contains four timing point sections.
-The BEFORE EACH ROW and AFTER EACH ROW parts of the trigger run for each row in the tbl1 table where the col1 column is greater than the col2 column.
-However, the BEFORE STATEMENT part runs only before the INSERT statement, and the AFTER STATEMENT part runs only after the INSERT statement.
+In the following example, assume that the statement fires a compound DML trigger with four time periods.
+The BEFORE EACH ROW and AFTER EACH ROW sections of the trigger are executed for each row in the col1 column of the tbl1 table where col1 is greater than col2.
+However, the BEFORE STATEMENT section is executed only before the INSERT statement, and the AFTER STATEMENT section is executed only after the INSERT statement.

 INSERT INTO tbl2